uk-gov-mirror/SkillsFundingAgency.das-payments-v2-monitoring-alerts/README.md

 * Submission Metrics Generation Failed
 * Estimated Provider Accuracy Outside Tolerance

-When triggered, this alerts are set up to execute the Monitoring Alerts function using its HTTP endpoint, passing a JSON payload containing the Application Insights data related to the alert.
+When triggered, these alerts are set up to execute the Monitoring Alerts function using its HTTP endpoint, passing a JSON payload containing the Application Insights data related to the alert.

 The function then calls the Slack API, posting the alert message, available metrics related to the alert, and a link to the Application Insights trace information.